Yoru-Kitsune/GSDE/Games/game-list.md

 [HMMMMMMMMMMMMMMMMMMMMMMMMMMMMMMMMMMMMMMMMMMMMMMMMMMMMMMMMMMMMMMMMMMMMMMMMMMMMMMMMMMMMMMMMMMMMMMMMMMMMMMMMMMMMMMM]:<> (
-Hey you over there... you're trying to steal the code, aren't you.
+Hey you over there... you're trying to steal the code, aren't you...
 ⠀⢀⣠⣾⠷⠊⠉⠉⠉⠉⠉⠙⠗⠉⠉⠉⠓⠻⠿⢿⣤⡀⠀⠀⠀⠀⠀⠀⠀⠀
 ⣴⡿⠊⠀⣤⣒⣒⣒⣶⠒⡦⠀⠀⢠⣶⣒⣒⣲⣦⠀⠉⠓⢦⠀⠀⠀⠀⠀⠀⠀
 ⠟⠀⠀⠀⠉⠉⠉⣉⣉⣩⡥⠤⠤⠤⢤⠬⠥⠬⠥⠤⠤⠤⣴⣇⠀⠀⠀⠀⠀⠀